 Use Minecraft as a player to learn the controls, crafting, and game features necessary to gain confidence about game-based learning.

 Discover strategies, tips, and tricks to integrate Minecraft into the classroom, learning what works for other teachers and explore the range of Minecraft teaching and learning resources that can be used in the classroom.

-Participants will understand how to apply the SSE guidelines and the Digital Learning Framework to their own teaching and understand how developing their own ICT practice can have an impact at school level.
+Participants will understand how to apply the SSE guidelines, LAOS 2022 and the Digital Learning Framework to their own teaching and understand how developing their own ICT practice can have an impact at school level.

 Participants will learn about the educational potential of Minecraft and game-based learning and be introduced to the Education Edition, designed to make it easier to use in schools.

-In Live Online Microsoft Teams workshops: and online, participants will learn to play Minecraft EE, explore its in-built library of lessons plans and create curriculum and classroom resources that they can take back to their classrooms.
+In face-to-face workshops: and online, participants will learn to play Minecraft Education, explore its in-built library of lessons plans and create curriculum and classroom resources that they can take back to their classrooms.